What a difference a day makes...yesterday we enjoyed delightful sunshine...

 Even DiCaprio -

-(taking a much needed break from his climate change preaching tour where he flies around the world in his private jet, massive carbon footprint in tow, instructing the faithful in his "good for thee but not for me" gospel)
+(taking a much needed break from his climate change preaching tour where he flies around the world in his private jet, massive carbon footprint and stunning lack of self-awareness in tow, instructing the faithful in his "good for thee but not for me" gospel)

 - gave a credible turn as a one time star descending into "has been" status at a pace that both befuddles and ages him far too quickly.